paypayue/paypay-soap/README.md

 var_dump($response);
 ```

-PayPay will call your url with POST data of the payments that were confirmed.
+PayPay will make an HTTP request to your url with POST data of the payments that were confirmed.
 You can use the following code to jump start your payment processing.
 ```php
 try {